 Protect Your Home, Create Defensible Space

 We want to help you create defensible space on your property in order to lower your property’s wildfire risk.
-So we’ve created a Wildfire Mitigation Incentive Program with TMVOA and the West Region Wildfire Council as funding partners.
+So we’ve created a Wildfire Mitigation Incentive Program with TMVOA and the West Region Wildfire Council (WRWC) as funding partners.
 Getting down to brass tacks, through this program we will reimburse you 50 percent of the total defensible space project cost up to $5,000 per property.

 Home Site Visit